oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.

-**URL**
+**More Information**

 https://www.golang.org